-During the 2D game, to dock with an item a SPACE-S must approach an item, not be moving faster than .01m/s, be pointing at the item with a tolerance of 0.25 radians (The angle between the satellite's facing vector and the vector between the center of the satellite and the center of any face of the item is within 0.25 radians), be within a specified distance of an item and call the bool dockItem() function.
-In 3D, a penalty of .3 points is imposed on a SPACE-S that attempts to dock (calls dockItem() function) while not fulfilling the docking requirements.
+To dock with an item a SPACE-S must approach an item, not be moving faster than .01m/s, be pointing at the item with a tolerance of 0.25 radians (The angle between the satellite's facing vector and the vector between the center of the satellite and the center of any face of the item is within 0.25 radians), be within a specified distance of an item and call the bool dockItem() function.
+A penalty of .3 points is imposed on a SPACE-S that attempts to dock (calls dockItem() function) while not fulfilling the docking requirements.
 Read more about penalties in section 1.4.5.